kubeovn/docs/docs/start/underlay.en.md

 Vlan and security policy in the underlying network device in advance.

 1. For OpenStack VM environments, you need to turn off `PortSecurity` on the corresponding network port.
-2. For VMware vswtich networks, `MAC Address Changes`, `Forged Transmits` and `Promiscuous Mode Operation` should be set to `allow`.
+2. For VMware vSwitch networks, `MAC Address Changes`, `Forged Transmits` and `Promiscuous Mode Operation` should be set to `allow`.
+3. For Hyper-V virtualization,  `MAC Address Spoofing` should be enabled in VM nic advanced features.
+4. Public clouds, such as AWS, GCE, AliCloud, etc., do not support user-defined Mac, so they cannot support Underlay mode network.
-3. The network interface that is bridged into ovs can not be type of Linux Bridge.
+5. The network interface that is bridged into ovs can not be type of Linux Bridge.

 For management and container networks using the same NIC, Kube-OVN will transfer the NIC's Mac address, IP address, route, and MTU to the corresponding OVS Bridge to support single NIC deployment of Underlay networks.